 1. Remains of Architectural Reason

-2. On Architecture and Urban Space: Criticism and Theory after the Crisis of Neoliberalism
+2. On Architecture and Urban Space After the Ideological Crisis of Neoliberalism

 4. Erving Goffman’s Sociology of Physical Space for Architects and Urban Designers

 6. Architecture and the Critical Project

 8. Henri Lefebvre and the Morphology of a Spatial Dialectic

 9. Anthropophagic Phenomenology: Encounters at Lina Bo’s SESC Pompeia Cultural and Leisure Center